-Directors and Officers Liability Insurance (D&O) covers the cost of legal defense of directors, even in their individual capacity, when the company is unable to defend them.
+D&O Liability Insurance Policy (D&O) covers the cost of legal defense of directors, even in their individual capacity, when the company is unable to defend them.
 The D&O cover applies to former, present, and future members of the board of directors or any employee performing a managerial role.

-Usually, the directors and officers liability policy covers the following:
+Usually, the directors’ and officers’ liability Insurance policy covers the following:

 - Management Liability